Passing Thru - For the Curious and Thoughtful Traveler

 Undiscovered beautiful places in the Philippines are found throughout the country.
 These five Philippines destinations should be on your list.

 With over 7,000 islands and many underrated destinations, you’re sure to discover a hidden tourist spot in the Philippines.
 Undiscovered beautiful places in the Philippines aren’t necessarily far from the top Philippines tourist attractions, if you know where to go.
-Our guest author, Anna Timbrook, has selected five beautiful spots in the Philippines for you to consider.

 This post contains affiliate links and/or references to our advertisers.
 We may receive compensation when you click on or make a purchase using these links.

-Thanks to several travel lists and heightened tourism all over the world, there are popular Philippines islands that get lots of attention.
-For example, Boracay has long been hailed as a top tourist destination in the Philippines.
-Palawan, Siargao and Cebu also vie for best tourist spot in the Philippines because of different attributes.
+For example, Boracay has long been hailed as a top tourist destination.
+Palawan, Siargao (the surfing capital of the Philippines) and Cebu also vie for best tourist spot in the Philippines because of different attributes.
 Each island is a province on its own with a great mix of city, town, and nature.

 Tip: Check out our post, Philippines Travel for Beginners, for those who are are traveling to the Philippines for the first time.

 For first time travel to the Philippines, a two-week itinerary is an excellent introduction.
-Smart planning with sufficient time to see the best places to visit in the Philippines is the key!

 Romblon